 Amy Bagshaw is a mixed media artist and Instructor of Studio Art, Art History and Art Theory.

 Amy Bagshaw earned her BFA from Queen’s University in 2002, and MFA from Stony Brook University, New York, with a focus on fibre installation and multi-media in 2006.
 A Graduate Women’s Studies Scholar with a B.Ed in Arts Education, her practice extends to Gender Studies and Visual Theory.
 Dividing her time between the Greater Toronto Area and remote Northern Ontario, Bagshaw’s intermedia work draws from decades as a painter and mixed-media artist, while exploring themes of mark-making, memory, space, landscape and ephemera through fibre arts, installation, and drawing.

-Bagshaw has received an Ontario Arts Council Grant, and has taken part in a Self Directed Creative Residency at The Banff Centre.
+Bagshaw has received an Ontario Arts Council Grant and has taken part in a Self-Directed Creative Residency at The Banff Centre.
 She has completed an internship at The Brooklyn Museum, and her work can be seen on the cover of Feminist Time Against Nation Time (Dietrich and Hesford, 2008) and Brava Kilo’s album Hang on, you Demons!
 (2018).
-Bagshaw has taught Art History, Studio Art and Art Theory at Thompson Rivers University, Georgian College in Barrie, ON, Centennial College in Toronto, and Stony Brook University in Long Island.
-Currently, she teaches at Ryerson University’s School of Interior Design, and is Program Coordinator and Professor in the Interior Design Dept. at Yorkville University, Toronto, ON campus.
+In January 2021, Bagshaw’s article “Notes from the Portal: Feminist Teaching Strategies in/post Pandemic Art and Design Classrooms” will be published in Teaching in the Post Covid-19 Era (Cummings and Fayed ed.
+Springer press).
+From 2016-2019, Amy was the Program Coordinator in the Interior Design Dept. at Yorkville University, Toronto campus.
+Bagshaw has taught Art History, Studio Art, and Art Theory at Ryerson University, Toronto, ON, Thompson Rivers University, Centennial College in Toronto, ON, and Stony Brook University in Long Island, NY.
+Currently, she teaches at Georgian College in Barrie, ON, and Yorkville University, Toronto, ON campus.